 When mapping your strategy, also consider the marketing funnel.
 Identify your customers’ journey and keep focused on what you need to achieve.

 Only when this job is done will you define how to measure success, i.e., you can finally explain the metrics.

 The best part?
 It will be easier to quantify your social media ROI because your paid efforts will be directly tied to your business goals.

-Pro tip: If you aren’t sure of the objective, opt for A/B testing, run two campaigns at the same time with different objectives and check which one is performing better.
+Pro tip: If you aren’t sure how Facebook campaign objectives work, opt for A/B testing.
+You can run two identical campaigns simultaneously with different campaign objectives and check which one is performing better.